macarc/AMLProject/README.md

 ### Downloading datasets

-`download_arca.py` downloads the ARCA dataset.
-Depending on your Python version, this may require manually extracting a ZIP file at the end.
-There is ~9GB of data, so it may take a while to download!
+`download_fsd50k.py` downloads the FSD50K dataset.
+This requires manually extracting a ZIP file at the end.
+There is ~30GB uncompressed data, so it may take a while to download!